Frequently Asked Questions

 Does CASPA send my transcripts to your institution?

-No, although CASPA does use your official transcripts to verify the information you fill out online.
+No, but CASPA does use your official transcripts to verify the information you fill out online.
 After that verification process, CASPA sends us a folder of information— including your coursework, your personal statement, work and volunteer experience and anything else you have entered on the form; it also sends copies of the reference letters and checklists.

 CASPA does not send original documents to any program.
 Only after you are offered a position in our PA Program will you be asked to arrange for all colleges and universities you attended to send original transcripts directly to the Program before classes start.
 Radford University Carilion cannot enroll anyone as a student until we receive those official transcripts.